IRU Projects in Europe

 The IRU Projects team is based in the IRU Brussels office.
-For any enquiries please contact directly IRU Projects Manager, Ms. Monica Giannini, at our Brussels office (Tel: +32-2-743 25 80).

 The AEOLIX project aims to develop a digital ecosystem that will enable various actors at different levels to better manage, (re-)plan and/or synchronise freight and logistics operations across Europe.
 AEOLIX will create a strong business environment towards a collaborative approach in the industry supply chain and will reduce the complexity of operations and paperwork while paving the way for a pan-European digital network.